acend/openshift-operations-training/content/en/docs/01/01_installation.md

 https://api.+username+-ops-training.openshift.ch:6443
 ```

-The cluster operators are a good indicator whether the cluster is healhty or not:
+The cluster operators are a good indicator whether the cluster is healthy or not:

 ```bash
 oc get clusteroperators